Feramance/qBitrr/README.md

 #### Install the requirements run:

-- `python -m pip install -r requirements.text` (I would reccomend in a dedicated [venv](https://docs.python.org/3.3/library/venv.html) but thats out of scope.
+- `python -m pip install -r requirements.text` (I would recommend in a dedicated [venv](https://docs.python.org/3.3/library/venv.html) but that's out of scope.

 #### Run the script